kindohm/space-janitor/README.md

-space-janitor
+Space Janitor
 =============

-A JavaScript Asteroids video game clone for browsers.
+A clone of the popular Asteroids video game, written in JavaScript for web browsers.